 Very good looking bay gelding.
 Heavy boned stout colt that should make a top ranch / rodeo horse that can handle roughstock.
 He is further behind than most of the two year olds because his dam was killed in the tornado when he was only 10 days old.
 He is catching up and going to make a very nice gelding.
 He is very athletic and handles himself exceptionally well.
 Photo taken February, 2018.

-$SOLD and now living in Tennessee
+SOLD -- Now living in Tennessee

 Copyright © 2019 Wolfe Ranch - All Rights Reserved.